 Ensure that the infrastructure is developed to connect each State's records systems to national records and in turn, to connect each State's

-Number of States participating in the FBI's Intergrated Automated Fingerprint Identification System (IAFIS)
+Number of States participating in the FBI's Integrated Automated Fingerprint Identification System (IAFIS)

 Number of records submitted to the FBI's Integrated Automated Fingerprint Identification System (IAFIS).